Bass vs Catfish – What’s The Difference? Is Catfish Better?

 Omega 3 Fatty Acids

-Bass provides 0.77 grams of omega-3 and catfish 0.53 grams per four ounces raw.
+Bass provides more omega-3 per four ounces raw.
 Omega-3 fatty acids are heart healthy and help keep arteries healthy.
-The omega-3s in bass and catfish may help with the following:
+The omega-3s may help with the following:

 - Keeping bad cholesterol low.